knowii-oss/knowii/README.md

 To use the API using tokens, you need to generate an API token, either through the Web interface, or by calling the `/api/v1/login` endpoint, adding `includeToken: true` to the body of your request.
 If you do that, then you'll get a token back in the `data.token` field of the response.
 Tokens generating using the login endpoint are valid for 12 hours.
 Those generated through the Web interface may be valid for much longer.
 Once you have a token, you can call other API endpoints and add the `Authorization` header with `Bearer <your token>` as the value.

+## Hosting your own instance

+Check out the [self-hosting guide](SELF_HOSTING.md) to know how to host your own instance of Knowii.

 ## License

 Knowii is licensed under the terms of the AGPL [open source license](LICENSE).